Isle of Wight Guru

 10. Tree climbing

-It costs about £30 - £40 depending on your age.
+It costs about £30 - £35 depending on how many are taking part.

 Deciduous trees in Appley Park in Ryde